When you submit the code, there needs to be enough context and background to

 In third_party, OWNERS files with non per-file rules should only exist within packages or directories designed to host multiple versions of a project.
 These should not be placed in organizational subdirectories.

-The first line(s) in the OWNERS
+The first line(s) in the OWNERS file must be:

 - Usernames of two full-time Googlers, OR